Sustainable design: Applications

-Applications of this philosophy range from the microcosm — small objects for everyday use, through to the macrocosm — buildings, cities, and the Earth's physical surface.
-It is a philosophy that can be applied in the fields of architecture, landscape architecture, urban design, urban planning, engineering, graphic design, industrial design, interior design, fashion design and human-computer interaction.
+Applications of sustainable design range from the microcosm, such as everyday objects, to the macrocosm, such as buildings, cities and landscapes.
+It can be applied in architecture, landscape architecture, urban design, urban planning, engineering, graphic design, industrial design, interior design, fashion design and human-computer interaction.

 Sustainable design is mostly a general reaction to global environmental crises, the rapid growth of economic activity and human population, depletion of natural resources, damage to ecosystems, and loss of biodiversity.
 In 2013, eco architecture writer Bridgette Meinhold surveyed emergency and long-term sustainable housing projects that were developed in response to these crises in her book, "Urgent Architecture: 40 Sustainable Housing Solutions for a Changing World."
 Featured projects focus on green building, sustainable design, eco-friendly materials, affordability, material reuse, and humanitarian relief.
 Construction methods and materials include repurposed shipping containers, straw bale construction, sandbag homes, and floating homes.

 The limits of sustainable design are shrinking.
 Because growth in goods and services consistently outpaces gains in efficiency.
 As a result, the net effect of sustainable design has simply been to improve the efficiency of rapidly increasing impacts.
 This problem is not solved by the current approach, which focuses on the efficiency of delivering individual goods and services.
 To address these limitations, scientific researchers propose methodologies.
-For example, the Design for Strong Sustainability (DfSoSy) methodology integrates ecological balance, social equity, and systemic changes into the design process, emphasizing system robustness over mere efficiency improvements.
-The fundamental dilemmas are as follows: the increasing complexity of efficiency improvements; the difficulty of implementing new technologies in societies built around old ones; the fact that the physical impacts of delivering goods and services are not localized, but are distributed across economies; and the fact that the scale of resource use is growing and not stabilizing.
+For example, the Design for Strong Sustainability (DfSoSy) methodology integrates ecological balance, social equity, and systemic changes into the design process, emphasising system robustness over mere efficiency improvements.
+The fundamental dilemmas are as follows: the increasing complexity of efficiency improvements; the difficulty of implementing new technologies in societies built around old ones; the fact that the physical impacts of delivering goods and services are not localised, but are distributed across economies; and the fact that the scale of resource use is growing and not stabilizing.